Incisional Hernia Surgery in Brownsville, TX

 - Visible protrusion

-- Pain, aching or swelling in the affected area
+- Pain, aching, or swelling in the affected area

 Incisional hernias are more likely to occur in obese or pregnant patients due to the muscle becoming weak or stretched in the abdominal area.
-A history of multiple abdominal surgeries will also increase risk of developing a hernia and a person is most likely to develop the issue three to six months following their surgery.
+A history of multiple abdominal surgeries will also increase the risk of developing a hernia and a person is most likely to develop the issue three to six months following their surgery.

-Diagnosing an Incisional Hernia
+How is an Incisional Hernia Diagnosed?

 Since an incisional hernia occurs at the site of the surgery, it is fairly easy for the doctor to diagnose.
 In most cases, only a visual inspection will be needed.
 The physician may ask the patient to cough or bend to cause the hernia to protrude.
 If the hernia is large, digital screenings may be performed to determine what tissue is protruding from the body.